FedEx confirms Huawei mail ban as new 'mistake' reignites Chinese ire

-(Reuters) - FedEx Corp has apologized for another Huawei delivery “mistake”, reigniting Chinese ire and drawing the fire of state media which suggested the U.S. delivery firm could end up on China’s upcoming list of companies that harm national interests.
+(Reuters) - FedEx Corp has apologized for another Huawei delivery “mistake,” reigniting Chinese ire and drawing the fire of state media which suggested the U.S. delivery firm could end up on China’s upcoming list of companies that harm national interests.

-The firm on Sunday said it returned a package - identified as containing a Huawei phone - due to an “operational error”, and that it would deliver all products made by Huawei Technologies Co Ltd to addresses other than those of Huawei and affiliates placed on a U.S. national security blacklist.
+The firm on Sunday said it returned a package - identified as containing a Huawei phone - due to an “operational error,” and that it would deliver all products made by Huawei Technologies Co Ltd to addresses other than those of Huawei and affiliates placed on a U.S. national security blacklist.

-China’s foreign ministry on Monday nevertheless asked for a full explanation as to why the U.S.-bound handset was returned to its sender, a Britain-based writer for U.S. publication PC Magazine, which later wrote about the matter.
+China’s foreign ministry on Monday nevertheless asked for a full explanation.
+Technology news outlet PCMag, formerly known as PC Magazine, reported that its writer in Britain had attempted to send a Huawei P30 handset to a colleague in the United States.
+Fedex returned the phone and told the sender that it could not deliver the package because of a “U.S. government issue” with Huawei and the Chinese government, PCMag reported.

 The incident comes as Chinese authorities investigate FedEx for misrouting packages sent by Huawei last month.
 Meanwhile, China is also drawing up an Unreliable Entities List of foreign firms, groups and individuals.